 Please note a violent theft, like robbery, carjacking or grand theft of a firearm is always a felony and also counts as a “ strike” under the three-strikes law.
 In addition, you’re much more likely to be charged with a felony as the value of the property rises, and face additional time on the sentence for thefts of $65,000 and above.

 The prosecution must prove you intended to commit the theft in order to convict you — and intent is not that easy to prove.
-Sometimes the property stolen was actually yours or you had permission to use it, even if you were mistaken.
+Sometimes the property stolen was actually yours, or you had permission to use it, even if you were mistaken.
 A qualified Los Angeles criminal defense attorney can help.